nd-0r/andreworals.com/src/pages/posts/Notating Stochastic Music Using DISSCO.md

 ### Previous work

 The problem is then notating these discretely-positioned events.
 Previous work developed reliable methods of notating single musical lines with a uniform tempo and time signature.
 However, it only functioned on a specific case of compositions, where the top event was exact and this exactness then trickled down through the whole tree, making the tempo implicitly uniform.
-The previous implementation also had some serious [zombie code](https://techbeacon.com/app-dev-testing/zombie-code-when-maintainability-goes-out-window) red flags:
+The previous implementation also had a few more technical issues that needed to be addressed:

-- all of the notation functionality was implemented as static functions in the `Note` class
+- all the notation functionality was implemented as static functions in the `Note` class
 - the temporary score data for notation was stored in the global namespace
-- there was very little documentation, most of which was misleading or outdated
+- there was very little documentation, some of which was misleading or outdated
-- tests? :grimacing:
+- no unit tests

 ## Goals

 My tasks seemed pretty simple:

 1. Implement and test functionality for notating multiple exact sections separated by other events
-2. Improve the documentation and modularity of the notation functionality
+2. Improve the documentation and modularity of the notation module

-## Refactoring the notation functionality
+## Refactoring the notation module

-Before implementing new functionality I completely refactored the notation module to leverage object-oriented design and documented it.
-This ended up taking dozens of hours following the control flow in gdb and combing through lines of spaghetti code.
+Before implementing anything new I completely refactored the notation module to leverage object-oriented design and documented it.
+This ended up taking dozens of hours following the control flow in gdb and combing through lines of code.
 What I ended up doing was taking a set of input XML files, running them through CMOD, and then writing down all of the functions related to notation that were called and in what order.
 After enough inputs, this made a nice call graph that showed two major flows in creating the score: adding the notes to the score while ensuring that the notes are valid in the time signature, and building the score, which quantizes the final output to the EDU grid and finally outputs the score to a text file for [lilypond](https://lilypond.org/).

 Since the existing implementation could handle exact sections, I abstracted the notation logic into a `Section` class.
 The previous implementation stored data in two main places: a two-dimensional vector holding pointers to vectors representing bars containing notes, and a one-dimensional vector containing pointers to notes of the flattened score.
 I ended up keeping these two data structures but scrapping the vector pointers.
-Then I created a cleaner interface, clearly delimiting the different stages of creating a section.
+Then I created a new interface, clearly delimiting the different stages of creating a section.

 ```cpp
 class Section {